 Disney essentially combines inventory and make passes available to anyone.
 This has been done multiple times so far for Annual Passholders since they are the group selling out reservations the quickest.
 We’ll have see how Disney continues to adjust in the future when more Resort guests start showing up.

 I’m sure it wouldn’t do that to you on purpose, but at times we’ve noticed that certain dates are unavailable on the calendar, but then when we actually go into the system and try to book a pass, there is availability left.

-This doesn’t happen often, but with the way Disney moves inventory around it’s possible the system doesn’t update the calendar immediately.
 For that reason, if the park isn’t available on the calendar, ALWAYS double-check by trying to book the date as you might get lucky.

 Make sure to read the Disney Park Pass System page on the Disney World website.
 Here you will find all the updates, availability, and any important information.

 One of the most important details with the new reservation is who can make reservations.
 Not everyone who wants to go to the Disney World theme parks will be able to get a reservation, at least not right away.